chiron-fonts/chiron-sans-hk-pro/README.md

 ## Installation

 Installable font resources can be found in the `build/` directory.
-It contains the OpenType/CFF (OTF) font resources in 7 weights and a OpenType/CFF2 variable font version.
+It contains the OpenType/CFF (OTF) font resources in 7 weights and a OpenType/CFF2 variable font version for desktop use.
+There is also a webfont build for use on websites.

 Note that the _ExtraLight_ instance of the font has been renamed to _ExtraLt_ to circumvent the font menu name character limit on Windows.